scikit-learn-contrib/metric-learn/doc/supervised.rst

     lmnn = LMNN(k=5, learn_rate=1e-6)
     lmnn.fit(X, Y, verbose=False)

-If a recent version of the Shogun Python modular (``modshogun``) library is available, the LMNN implementation will use the fast C++ version from there.
-Otherwise, the included pure-Python version will be used.
-The two implementations differ slightly, and the C++ version is more complete.

 .. topic:: References:

     ..
 [1] `Distance Metric Learning for Large Margin Nearest Neighbor